How to disable author archives in WordPress

 } );

-Although it is not recommended to use author pages, there are cases where you can still use them.
+Although it is not recommended to use author pages in WordPress, there are cases where you can still use them.
 That's when you want to display author pages as portfolio pages of the authors, which can include their avatar, introduction and articles.

 Of course, to do that, you'll need to customize your theme quite a bit, or use plugins like page builders or MB Views if you don't want to touch code.

 In this case, the author pages become pages with useful content, and therefore will not affect SEO.
-However, security issues still remain.
+However, the security issue (exposing usernames) still remains.

-Completely turning off author archive pages by redirecting or not indexing them are simple ways to increase SEO and reduce security issues on your website.
+Completely disabling author pages in WordPress by redirecting or not indexing them are simple ways to increase SEO rankings and reduce security issues on your website.
 So, apply now to make your website better and better.

 2 comments